Maxmad68/iBake/Tutorial/Downgrading.md

 After that, you need to know the "destination" iOS version (the one you want to make your backup restorable to, easy), and it's <u>build number</u>.<br>
 To get the build number of an iOS version, you can use the website [ipsw.me](https://ipsw.me).
 After choosing your device, the site will give you all iOS versions available for your device, and their build numbers between parenthesis.<br>
+Example: On this image, we can see Build Number for iOS 12.1.3 is 16D40<br>
 ![Error](https://github.com/Maxmad68/iBake/blob/master/Tutorial/Images/ipswme.png)<br>
 <br>
+Note: on the latest versions of iBake, iBake will verify the build number and iOS version are matching with the device type, so you couldn't do any mistake.
+However, you can override this verification by specifiing -f argument.
 <br>
 Then, use the command to downgrade the backup: